kachurovskiy/nanoels/README.md

 - Download and open [NanoEls.ino](https://github.com/kachurovskiy/nanoels/raw/main/h1/NanoEls.ino)
 - Check the top 7 constants (e.g. encoder steps, motor steps, display offset) and adjust if needed
 - Upload the sketch to your Arduino Nano
+- Swap D2 and D3 pins in the code if carriage direction is inverted, re-upload

 # Operating the ELS